-- 4.1 While on leave, the accused is provided with support in accordance with Canon Law and may be offered other types of therapeutic and pastoral assistance that may be reasonably requested. - 4.2 The accused may be assigned to a residence, or restricted to a residence, pending the outcome of an inquiry under this Protocol. - 4.3 The accused is to benefit from the general presumption of innocence and the right to be heard.
+- 4.1 While on leave, the accused is provided with support in accordance with Canon Law and may be offered other types of therapeutic and pastoral assistance that may be reasonably requested. - 4.2 (a) In the case of a paid employee, that individual shall receive his/her full regular pay for an initial period not exceed three months pending a review and successful resolution of the matter. - (b) In cases where the accused is a student enrolled at that institution, administrators shall defer to the provisions within the Student Handbook - 4.3 The accused may be assigned to a residence, or restricted to a residence, or in a case of a school, prohibited from accessing the premises pending the outcome of an inquiry under this Protocol. - 4.4 The accused is to benefit from the general presumption of innocence and the right to be heard.
 The application of this Protocol will be such as to ensure that the good name of the accused is protected, noting that an allegation may be unfounded.